 SIMPLE VERSION: For a beginner the best way to do get the benefits of a build up of carbon dioxide is to try to maintain relaxed abdominal breathing as much as possible and in as many activities as you can.
 A great activity is to go for a brisk walk and try to keep your breath as natural and relaxed as possible.
 You will find this easier to do if allow your abdomen to relax more than you may normally do and allow you hips and spine to move more freely like an olympic walker.
 For more advanced practitioners there are several other things you can do with your breath that can increase carbon dioxide once your body is adequately prepared.

-ADVANCED VERSION (HOLDING THE BREATH IN): In this 5 minute video clip, which is an extract from the Yoga Synergy Yogic Nutrition DVD the benefits of holding your breath both in and out as an advanced yoga practitioner are elaborated and demonstrated.
+ADVANCED VERSION (HOLDING THE BREATH IN): In this 5 minute video clip, which is an extract from the Yoga Synergy Yogic Nutrition video available online the benefits of holding your breath both in and out as an advanced yoga practitioner are elaborated and demonstrated.

 In the first part of this video physiotherapist and research scientist Simon Borg-Olivier demonstrates how to use the Valsalva manoeuvre to lift into a handstand and do a backward flip (without warming up).
 Simon explains that the Valsalva manoeuvre is essentially the act of breathing in almost fully then holding your breath in and performing a moderately forceful attempt at exhalation (without actually exhaling) against your closed airway.
 Although this is a relatively commonly used technique for increasing strength via increasing intra-abdominal and intra-thoracic pressure in sports such a weightlifting, it is not recommended for most people as it can dangerously increase blood pressure and if done incorrectly can cause stroke in some people.
 Here Simon demonstrates how to use the Valsalva manoeuvre and what is essentially a chest lock (a compressive uddiyana bandha) and an abdominal lock (expansive mula bandha) (see our previous blog) to slowly lift his body into the air into a handstand.
 This method then also protects his lower back enough to drop into a full backward arch posture and then complete a backward flip to standing (viparita chakrasana).
 Here the Valsalva manoeuvre helps improve both strength and flexibility while protecting the lower back as well as other joints in the body.
 The added benefit of course is the build up of carbon dioxide in the body.
 Also, because of increased partial pressure of oxygen in the body this method also can give some of the benefits of hyperbaric oxygen therapy, which has been shown to have many healing effects by ‘pushing’ more oxygen into the tissues of the body.